Careers & Volunteering

 - Perform other related duties as assigned.

-- Experience with and knowledge of older adults and dependent care issues.
+- Experience with and knowledge of older adult and dependent care issues.

-- Eagerness to learn more about caring for and concerns of the elderly and their families.
+- Desire to learn more about caring for this population.

 - Initiative, common sense, friendly nature, and ability to work as a member of the team.